michaelbrooks/uw-message-coding/README.md

    This will download a basic Ubuntu image, install some additional software on it, and perform the initial project setup.

+   > **If you are on windows**: You should run this command in an Administrator cmd.exe or Powershell.

    ```bash
    $ vagrant up
    ```